DaxxTrias/NFI_FQ/readme.md

 ```

 This should provide you feedback indicating a version # if its installed properly.
-If its not installed you can go [here for addtl help](https://pip.pypa.io/en/stable/installation/)
+If its not installed you can go [here to get it](https://pip.pypa.io/en/stable/installation/)

 Once this is done it should be as simple as executing the docker launch